Housing & Emergency Programs

 Latrines, Stoves, and Chimneys

 Chimneys and stoves are provided to reduce the incidence of lung disease from the smoke of an open cooking fire within the house.
 To date, over 450 chimneys have been constructed.
-The photo below and left shows a smoke-filled room before a chimney was installed and on the right, a new stove and chimney constructed in the same house.
+The two older photos below show a room before a chimney was installed and the same room after the construction of a stove and chimney.
+Now, FTF purchases stoves that are prefabricated and ready for installation.

 In 1998, Hurricane Mitch caused massive destruction in the highlands with heavy rains washing out the huts and crops of residents of ten villages on the steep mountainsides.
 The refugees moved what little they had up to flatter, but barren and cold land at the 11,000-ft elevation level.
 FTF helps these families with emergency food, clothing, and longer-term housing.
-(Some building materials are from reforestation projects.)
-Insofar as the families are a long distance from the patches of land they had, FTF is helping them learn some income-producing skills such as weaving, carpentry, and livestock production.
+(Some building materials are from FTF reforestation projects.)
+Insofar as the families are a long distance from the patches of land they had, Family to Family is helping them learn income-producing skills such as weaving, carpentry, and livestock production.

 Community & Emergency Centers